shane-moore/sifchain-ui/ui/app/README.md

 2. Run `npm version <minor|major|patch>` within app folder and push.
 3. Deploy this versions and user will get a little badge on the changelog since a new version is out.

-# Deployment

-As follows is our branching model:

-- Push to `develop` builds to `https://devnet.sifchain.finance`
-- Push a tag name to `develop` builds to `https://testnet.sifchain.finance`
-  - Recommended: run `yarn bump:app` from `ui/` folder or `yarn bump` from `ui/app` folder, it will create the commit&tag for you.
-- Merge to `master` builds to `https://dex.sifchain.finance`